How to Unjam a Paslode Nail Gun

 Do you want to learn how to remove a Paslode nail jam?
 It’s easy and shouldn’t take long!
 Here’s how…

 If a nail gets jammed in your Paslode nailer, it won’t be able to fire any nails and it will make a strange puffing noise every time you try to.
+The driver blade will also likely be sticking out at the nose.

 If you’re experiencing problems but your nail gun is still firing, then it likely isn’t a nail jam.
 See our troubleshooting guide to help you diagnose the problem.